Elefant Traks

-Elefant Traks is a record label based in Sydney, Australia, that predominantly releases Australian hip hop music.
-The label is distributed in Australia by Inertia Distribution.
+Elefant Traks was a record label based in Sydney, Australia, founded by Kenny Sabir (p.k.a.Traksewt) in 1998.
+The label predominantly released Australian hip hop music, and founded its own hip-hop collective, The Herd, as well as managing acts like Horrorshow and Hermitude.
+The label was distributed in Australia by Inertia Distribution.

 History

-1998–2008: Formation, The Herd, Urthboy, Horrorshow
+1998–2007: Formation, The Herd, Urthboy, Horrorshow

-Elefant Traks was started in 1998 by Kenny Sabir (Traksewt); Under Sabir's management, the label's first official compilation album, Cursive Writing, was released, and Sabir briefly explained the process in 2011: "For the first compilation, some of the people on there I had never actually even met at the time of release.
+Elefant Traks started in 1998 by Kenny Sabir (Traksewt).
+Under Sabir's management, the label released their first compilation album, Cursive Writing, which was created for "a close friend moving overseas".
+Sabir explained the process in 2011: "For the first compilation, some of the people on there I had never actually even met at the time of release.
 It was sliding a CD under the door type of stuff.
 I think that was Richie (Tamplenizza), I didn't meet him."

-Sabir eventually enlisted the help of Tim Levinson (Urthboy) to run the administration arm of the label, as the nature of the work was not compatible with his aspirations.
+Sabir enlisted the help of Tim Levinson (Urthboy) to run the administration arm of the label, as the nature of the work was not compatible with his aspirations.

-Sabir, Tamplenizza and Levinson became founding members of the Australian hip hop group The Herd, which is also signed to Elefant Traks.
+Sabir, Tamplenizza and Levinson became founding members of the Australian hip-hop group The Herd, which is also signed to Elefant Traks.
 Over the first decade of the label's existence, The Herd released four studio albums on the label.
-Singer Jane Tyrrell joined the band during the recording of the band's third album.
-Also during this period, Levinson, under the solo moniker "Urthboy", released three albums with the label.
+Jane Tyrrell, a singer joined the band during the recording of The Sun Never Sets, the band's third album.
+Also during this period, Levinson released three solo albums under his Urthboy moniker with the label.

-2009–2011: 10th Anniversary, Joelistics
+2008–2011: 10th Anniversary, Joelistics

-In November 2008, Elefant Traks celebrated its 10th Anniversary with an event held at The Forum venue in Moore Park, Sydney.
+In November 2008, Elefant Traks celebrated its 10th anniversary with an event held at The Forum venue in Moore Park, Sydney.

-Joelistics, an MC with Australian hip hop band TZU, joined the label roster in early 2011, prior to the release of his first solo album, Voyager.
-After the announcement, Ozi Batla stated: "We’ve been mates for ages—we’ve shared a lot of creative, outrageous and funny times—it feels like Joelistics is already part of the fam[ily], he’s a natural fit for Elefant Traks and the album is sick".
+Joelistics (TZU) joined the label's roster as a solo artist in early 2011, prior to the release of his first solo album, Voyager.
+After the announcement, Ozi Batla stated: